KZGlobalTeam/gokz/MAPPING.md

 - Time starts when the player leaves the zone.
 - Time ends when the player enters the zone.
 - Timer zones **do not** create virtual buttons (timer tech).
-- Start zones can be left midair as long as a perfect bunnyhop is **not** hit.

 #### To implement timer zones, the following are required: